franciscoxavier04/pm-BIM/docs/user-guide/project-overview/README.md

 **Project life cycle** is an overview of project phases and phase gates, which offers a clear view of where each project stands within its defined timeline.

-Project phases are managed in system administration and can be enabled or disabled under project settings for every project.
+Project phases are managed in the system administration and can be enabled or disabled individually in the settings of each project.
+This allows for defining multiple life cycle variants within the system.
+For example, a detailed life cycle for complex projects and a simplified one for smaller or less structured projects.

 On each project's **overview page**, you can find a section called **project life cycle**.
 This section appears in the side panel above the **project attributes** and shows the dates configured for each phase and gate of the current project.